mikeroyal/Apache-Kafka-Guide/README.md

 <h1 align="center">
  <img src="">
   <br />
-  Apache Airflow Guide
+  Apache Kafka Guide
 </h1>

-#### A guide covering Apache Airflow including the applications, libraries and tools that will make you better and more efficient with Apache Airflow development.
+#### A guide covering Apache Kafka including the applications, libraries and tools that will make you better and more efficient with Apache Kafka development.

  **Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).**